Cultural and Linguistic Diversity: Living & Working Together

-The theme of this multidisciplinary conference that celebrated the University of Pittsburgh Year of Diversit was "Living and Working Together".
+This multidisciplinary conference was held to celebrate the University of Pittsburgh Year of Diversity.
+The theme of the conference was “Living and Working Together”.
 We focused on cultural and linguistic diversity because we believe such variety broadens perspectives, enhances trust and communication, and is vital to an informed and engaged society.

 Language serves as a spoken expression of culture, and in turn, influences our thinking process and our own philosophy.
 Traits like accent, word choice, identity, race, ethnicity, and conversational style interact as we interpret language meaning.
 Variations in language use, different ways of saying the same thing, underlie human attitudes to language and engagement with others and may lead to miscommunication in the work place and elsewhere.

 Culture reflects many characteristics including religion, language, race, ethnicity, nationality, family, age, and gender; it is revealed in behavior, social norms, assumptions, values, and more.
 It has long been compared to an iceberg: what is visible is both supported and dwarfed by that which is unseen.
 Those invisible, but essential, elements are significant and shape who we are.
 Allowing room and time to learn about these hidden aspects of our identities may lead to better rapport and increased cultural sensitivity.